Vladimir Vinnichevsky: Murders

 It is not known when Vinnichevsky committed his first murder, since the investigators could not find the relatives of the first victims, about whom Vinnichevsky gave evidence.
-To commit his crimes, Vinnichevsky would go around yards, saying that he was under the orders of the Komsomol organization for the sponsored Pioneer squads collecting scrap metal, and therefore went around neighborhoods, figuring out which residents had scrap.
+To commit his crimes, Vinnichevsky would go around yards, saying that he was under the orders of the Komsomol organization for the sponsored Pioneer squads collecting scrap metal.
+He therefore went around neighbourhoods, figuring out which residents had scrap.

 The first murder (or more precisely, the third, as there is no information on the previous murders) was that of 4-year-old Gerta Grebanova, committed in the summer or early autumn of 1938 in Sverdlovsk.
 Vinnichevsky entered the courtyard of the private house where the Gribanovs lived, took the girl to the kitchen garden, where he strangled her, and then struck her head 8 times with a kitchen knife, breaking it, and leaving a splinter in the victim's skull.
 He later disposed of the broken knife and used a screwdriver and a folding knife in later murders.

 Although Vinnichevsky committed most of the attacks in Sverdlovsk, he made trips to other cities in the Sverdlovsk Oblast to confuse the investigation - one attack was committed in Nizhny Tagil, and another in Kushva.
 He attacked both boys and girls.
 The motive of the attack was a sexual act with the victim.
 At first, Vinnichevsky tried to perform a "natural" sexual act with the female victims, but he was convinced that, due to anatomical limitations, this could not be done.
 Then he began to perform anal intercourse, and in some cases (usually in the cold season) limited himself to rubbing his genitals.
 After the act Vinnichevsky would choke his victim, and sometimes stab them to death.

 The murder of Gerta Gribanova gave the investigators evidence, as the girl's skull had a knife piece stuck in it.
-The girl's body was beheaded by the investigative authorities: the skull was left as evidence, and the rest given to the child's parents for the burial.
+The girl's body was beheaded by the investigative authorities: the skull was left as evidence, and the rest was given to the child's parents for burial.
 The assumption was that the killer would use the same kitchen knife that ended Gribanova's life, but later, this assumption turned out to be false.

 The fifth victim of Vinnichevsky was a boy who, most likely, survived, but could not be found.
 Then the killer suggested to 4-year-old Borya Titov to go sledging with him, took him to a wasteland, and attacked him after a snowdrift.
 Although Vinnichevsky prudently took the child with him, the child was rescued, and later told the investigators about the murderer.

 The seventh victim was 3-year-old Kate Lobanovа in Kushva.
-The girl was killed, and her body later thrown into a swamp to hide the smell of degradation.
+The girl was killed, and her body was later thrown into a swamp to hide the smell of decomposition.